 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-The oral suspension may also be refrigerated.
+Oral liquid may be stored in the fridge or at room temperature.
 Do not freeze.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - There are many other drugs that can interact with fosamprenavir.
 Make sure your doctor knows about all other medicines and supplements you are using.

 - Make sure your doctor knows if you are also using medicine to treat heart rhythm problems (such as amiodarone, bepridil, lidocaine, quinidine, Cardioquin®, Cordarone®), a blood thinner (such as warfarin, Coumadin®, Jantoven®), certain blood pressure medicines (such as amlodipine, diltiazem, felodipine, isradipine, nicardipine, nifedipine, nimodipine, nisoldipine, verapamil, Cardizem®, Norvasc®), or medicine to lower cholesterol (such as atorvastatin, rosuvastatin, Crestor®, Lipitor®).